mdscheuerell/EnvDataSci/README.md

 * Use unit tests in **R** to evaluate code functionality

-* Create a reproducible example for use in a quest for help
+* Create a reproducible example to use in a quest for help

 * Create a package in **R** and document its contents